 - Readjust yourself by hip escaping towards the arm that’s trapped to make the arm triangle very tight.

-- Finish the BJJ Submission!
+- Finish the BJJ arm triangle submission!

 Standing Arm Triangle

-Arm Triangle From The Bottom Half Guard
+Arm Triangle from Half Guard

 Reverse Arm Triangle Choke